 Professor, Faculty of Architecture and the Built Environment, Delft University of Technology, NL

-Alexandra den Heijer, MSc PhD is full professor (chair Public Real Estate) at the Faculty of Architecture and the Built Environment, Delft University of Technology (TU Delft).
-She has a background in Architecture (BSc) and Management (MSc).
-Her specialisation is planning, design and management of university campuses and buildings.
+Alexandra den Heijer holds a professorial Chair in Public Real Estate in the Faculty of Architecture and the Built Environment, Delft University of Technology (TU Delft).
+She has a background in architecture and management, with research interests in planning, design and management of University campuses and buildings.

-She focuses on generating management information for real estate decisions.
-In the past decade she has developed models and theories that help universities to design and implement their campus strategies and that contribute to creating knowledge cities.
-All Dutch universities have supported her research from the start.
-Apart from the Dutch situation she has explored international references and has written many reports, articles and papers on the university and campus of the future, trends and changing concepts and campus strategies.
-After the fire that destroyed the building of the Faculty of Architecture in 2008 – including Alexandra’s workplace – she could put her theories to the test as member of the team that created a new home (“BK city”) for students and staff in a cultural heritage building, in an extremely tight time frame.
-Alexandra operates in an extensive network of national and international campus management experts – both in academia and in practice.
+Over the past decade she has developed models and theories that help universities to design and implement their campus strategies and that contribute to creating knowledge cities.
+In conducting her research she has worked closely with many Dutch universities as well as universities in other countries.
+She is the author of books, and several reports, articles and papers on the campus of the future.
+Following a fire in 2008 that destroyed the building where TU Delft’s Faculty of Architecture was located, she put her theories into practice as a member of the team that created a new home (“BK city”) for students and staff in a cultural heritage building.

-Her current research project explores (management of) the European campus – in an academic network – to support European decision makers.
-Focus is the presumed relation between the quality of the physical setting (workplace, ‘univer-city’) and the success of the knowledge economy (attracting and retaining Europe’s knowledge capital).
+Her current research interest explores the management of the European campus to support European decision makers.
+The research focuses on the presumed relationship between the quality of the physical setting and the success of the knowledge economy in attracting and retaining Europe’s knowledge capital.

 Operational manager EDUiLAB, Tilburg University, NL

-Aukje Leufkens is the Operational Manager at EDUiLAB at Tilburg University, the Netherlands.
-Within the Educational Innovation Lab she is responsible for the innovation projects in which she coaches teachers that want to implement an innovation in their education.
+Aukje Leufkens is the Operational Manager at EDUiLAB at Tilburg University, in the Netherlands.
+Within the Educational Innovation Lab she is responsible for various innovation projects in which she coaches teachers who want to implement an innovation into the delivery of their education to students.
 She is also involved in national innovation projects such as micro credentials.